-DS 7 Crossback E-TENSE engines, drive & performance
+DS 7 E-TENSE performance, top speed & engine

-With almost 300bhp to call on from its 1.6-litre turbocharged petrol engine and dual electric motors combined, the DS 7 Crossback is not short on power and its official performance figures back this up.
-The presence of two electric motors (one on each axle) means there's a four-wheel-drive mode, which can be turned on and off as needed, although this isn't a genuine off-roader in the mold of a Land Rover Defender by any stretch.
+The presence of two electric motors (one on each axle) means there's a four-wheel-drive mode, which can be turned on and off as needed, although this isn't a genuine off-roader in the mould of a Land Rover Defender by any stretch.

-DS 7 Crossback E-TENSE 0-62mph, top speed and acceleration
+DS 7 E-TENSE 0-62mph, top speed and acceleration

-The DS 7 Crossback is an undeniably fast car, with a near-300bhp power output, sub-six-second 0-62mph time and a top speed just a shade under 150mph.
+4x4 versions of the DS 7 are undeniably fast.
+The E-TENSE 300 hits 0-62mph in 5.9 seconds and the newly introduced E-TENSE 360 does the same in 5.6 seconds; both have a top speed approaching 150mph.
 Those numbers may well seem like overkill for a family SUV, but they do make sure the French contender isn't left behind by its premium Audi, BMW and Mercedes rivals.

 They also mean it deals with a full load of passengers and luggage with ease, and will get up to speed on a motorway slip road, or overtake a slow-moving vehicle, very swiftly.
 The standard eight-speed automatic gearbox's shifts are smooth, if not the very fastest we've experienced.

-A cheaper and less powerful (222bhp) front-wheel-drive version of the hybrid DS 7 is set to join the range by November 2020.
-We haven't driven it yet, but in similar fashion to the front-drive versions of the closely related Vauxhall Grandland X and Peugeot 3008 hybrids, it could turn out to be a more suitable option for many buyers.
+A cheaper and less powerful (222bhp) front-wheel drive version of the plug-in hybrid DS 7 is also offered.
+Acceleration to 62mph takes 8.9 seconds, and it feels neither fast nor slow.
+But in similar fashion to the front-drive versions of the closely related Vauxhall Grandland X and Peugeot 3008 hybrids, it could turn out to be the more suitable option for many buyers.

 Plug-in hybrids can sometimes suffer in this department due to the additional weight they carry compared to their purely diesel and petrol counterparts.
 That issue isn't entirely absent here, but the presence of heavy battery packs mounted low down in the E-TENSE does serve to improve the car's ride quality compared to the standard version, which can get too unsettled by bumpy roads.